borisevich-a-v/my_dict/README.md

-# If you are employer please do not review this code, let's check [this one](https://github.com/borisevich-a-v/lang_channel).
-It's also bad, but I spend more time for it
+# If you are an employer please do not review this code, let's check [this one](https://github.com/borisevich-a-v/lang_channel).
+It's also bad, but I spent more time on it

 # my_dict